ezOBD2 - Free OBD2 Code Lookup and Check Engine Light Diagnostic Tool

 Diagnosis steps

-• Check the connectors for corrosion or poor connection.
+• Inspect the wiring and connectors for damage or corrosion.

 Repair procedures

-• Replace the faulty suspension position sensor.
+• Replace the faulty brake booster motor.

-• Replace the suspension control module if necessary.
+• Reprogram or replace the control module if necessary.

 Tools required